Yes, we are measuring some houses but with stipulations and limitations.

 Payment information can be emailed to the person paying for our service after the home is measured.
 Once payment has been made, we will send the drawings via email to the person paying for the service and any other person(s) identified on the Request for Service form as long as an email address is supplied on the form for that person(s).

 The above information is for your and our safety.
-Remember that it is possible for this virus to remain suspended in the air up to five hours after an infected person coughs or sneezes.
+Remember that it is possible for this virus to remain suspended in the air up to six hours after an infected person coughs or sneezes.
 We, and we are sure you, do not want to be responsible for spreading this virus to our families, friends or community!
 Thank you for your understanding and help in this time of crisis.

 David W. Hudson